 Whatever ministry is not founded on these two principles is really no ministry at all.
 There is no Christian source of activity but the love of Christ and the call of God.

-<h3>On the Power of Ministry, and on its Responsibility</h3>
+<h3>ON THE POWER OF MINISTRY, AND ON ITS RESPONSIBILITY</h3>

 Having thus briefly considered the question of the source of ministry, which connects itself with the very first principles and with the existence of Christianity, and which has its being in the activity of the love of God, let us examine the power which works in this ministry, and under what responsibility it is exercised by those to whom it is committed.

-<h3>Power of Ministry</h3>
+<h3>POWER OF MINISTRY</h3>

 @2 Corinthians 3 indicates its general character.
 It is the ministry of the Spirit.